 Iodine

-Iodine is an essential mineral that is needed to make thyroid hormones and a deficiency in this nutrient can lead to hypothyroidism.
-In fact, insufficient iodine intake is the most common cause of hypothyroidism worldwide (
+Iodine is an essential mineral that is needed to make thyroid hormones, and a deficiency can contribute to the development of some types of hypothyroidism.
+Iodine deficiency is the

 Selenium